cyburdine/workshops/git-workshop/prerequisites/README.md

 [GitLab](https://gitlab.com) is the web based repository manager that is being used in this workshop.
 To support several of the exercises in this section, access to an account on the GitLab server must be available.

-First, open a web browser and navigate to [https://gitlab.xom.cloud](https://gitlab.xom.cloud)
+First, open a web browser and navigate to [https://git.rhlabs.net](https://git.rhlabs.net)

 Register for a new account by clicking the **Register** tab

-Fill out the registration form, being sure to use your _@exxonmobil.com_ email address.
+Fill out the registration form, being sure to use your email address.
 Once complete, click the **Register** button.
 A confirmation will be sent to your email address.
 Complete the steps described in the email to activate your account.

 ## Git